ZoneMinder/zmNinja/docs/guides/FAQ.rst

 generates the cert for you, its very likely you have certificate that uses the 'unix hostname' of your server.
 That will not work.

-Assuming you are usin apache and have SSL enabled, here is how to regenerate the certs (ubuntu specific, may need to tweak it for your distro)
+Assuming you are using apache and have SSL enabled, here is how to regenerate the certs (ubuntu specific, may need to tweak it for your distro)